 - Wayne Lai as Sunday Kei Yat Sing (祈逸昇).
-Okay, I like his character.
-But I think it’s not a breakthrough role for him or anything.
-Yet I like it that he’s not stupid in here, especially the part where he already knew Ah Mong wasn’t his kid.
+Okay, I liked his character.
+But I think it wasn’t a breakthrough role for him or anything.
+Yet I liked it that he was not stupid in here, especially the part where he already knew Ah Mong wasn’t his kid.
 He just wanted to protect the kid after the initial shock and anger, knowing the kid was innocent.
 I felt it would be too dumb if he didn’t know since all the blood test, etc, after all these years and the constant hospital trips.
-I also like that he was capable of defending himself–both physically and intellectually.
+I also liked that he was capable of defending himself–both physically and intellectually.
 However, I felt his character was somehow like it was in Off Peddar, minus having the kid.

 - Tony Hung as Ivan Yiu Chi Hau (饒至孝).
 I don’t remember if I’ve seen him before.
 Must have but because I haven’t watched anything TVB related recently so I forgot.
 But I guess he was all right.
 I actually like his character as a standalone, NOT with Natalie.
 Sounds harsh, but I thought he was fine as a character within the Yiu clan and finally earning acceptance from his father.
 That was nice.
 I didn’t think they need to add romance to everything.